paulcalvano/paulcalvano.github.io/_posts/2024-09-03-discovering-third-party-performance-risks.markdown

 * Overall
     * A domain has at least one render blocking request
     * If a domain has more than 10KB of text based content that is not compressed with gzip, brotli or zstd
-    * If a domain is not using a CDN for at more than 20KB requests (excluding XHRs)
+    * If a domain is delivering at more than 20KB requests (excluding XHRs) without a CDN
 * Before LCP
     * A domain loads more than 30KB of content
     * A domain loads any requests (excluding XHRs) that are not cacheable, have no cache policy or have a TTL of 0s